fzlee/alipay/README.md

 * [New Styled API, introduced in 3.0](./docs/apis_new.md)

-## Migrate to 3.0
+## What's new in 3.0 and how to migrate to 3.0
+3.0 introduced two new functions: `client_api` and `server_appi` as a replacement of old-styled function based api

-3.0 keeps backward compability with 2.*, The only thing you should keep in mind is `verify` won't pop `sign` from `data`, you sholud hanlde it by yourself
+3.0 keeps backward compability with 2.*, The only thing you should keep in mind is `verify` won't pop `sign` from `data`, you should handle it by yourself.

 ## Test